 The earlier the delivery, the more likely it is that the baby will have more severe issues.
 Preterm is defined as babies born alive before the completion of 37 weeks of pregnancy.
 Premature birth sub-categories are based on gestational age (how far along the pregnancy is).
-It is measured in weeks, from the first day of the woman’s last menstrual cycle to the current date:
+It’s measured in weeks, from the first day of the woman’s last menstrual cycle to the current date:

-- extremely preterm ( born before 28 weeks)
+- Extremely preterm (born before 28 weeks)

-- very preterm (28 to before 32 weeks)
+- Very preterm (28 to before 32 weeks)

-- moderate to late preterm (32 to before 37 weeks)
+- Moderate to late preterm (32 to before 37 weeks)

 Preterm birth is the greatest contributor to infant death.
 Most of the deaths occur among babies born prior to 32 weeks of pregnancy.

 Doctors don’t always know why a woman gives birth before 37 weeks.
 But several factors can put women at a higher risk.
 They include:

 - Being younger than 19 or older than 40